RENEWABLE RESOURCES

 Not

-"Oh well, it's renewable so we can use as much as we want"
+"Oh well, it's renewable so we can

 (Could this be the attitude of those who clearcut forests?)